Countywide Transit Network Study

-The Fairfax County Department of Transportation is beginning the Countywide Transit Network Study since 2012, in an effort to determine the type of transit systems needed to accommodate desired economic growth throughout the county over the next several decades.
+The Fairfax County Department of Transportation is conducting the Countywide Transit Network Study since 2012, in an effort to determine the type of transit systems needed to accommodate desired economic growth throughout the county over the next several decades.
 The study will develop recommendations for where Metrorail should be extended, where streetcar or light-rail systems are appropriate, and where dedicated lanes that allow buses to move faster could go.
 The study will also recommend how the system can be phased in and funded over time.

 The purpose of the Countywide Transit Network Study is to establish a network of high quality transit corridors in a cost-effective way to serve the county’s needs to accommodate planned growth over the long term.The study has three primary objectives: